Transaction Service Center San Diego changes command

 |0

-This work, Transaction Service Center San Diego changes command [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Transaction Service Center San Diego changes command, by LCDR John Stevens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.